-At lunch today I read the following sentence in an advertising supplement in The New York Times:
+Let’s discuss composed of vs. comprised of.
+The following sentence is from an advertising supplement in The New York Times:

 Your test: Is the phrase “comprised of” correct, or should “composed of” replace it?
 Why?